awsdocs/amazon-appstream2-developer-guide/doc_source/enable-local-printer-redirection.md

 ## How to Enable or Disable Local Printer Redirection<a name="how-to-enable-disable-local-printer-redirection"></a>

 By default, local printer redirection is enabled when the AppStream 2\.0 client is installed\.
-However, if local printer redirection is not enabled on the stack that your users access for streaming sessions, perform the following steps to enable it\.
+However, if local printer redirection is not enabled on the stack that your users access for streaming sessions, you can enable it in the AppStream 2\.0 console by performing the following steps\.

-**To enable local printer redirection**
+**To enable local printer redirection by using the AppStream 2\.0 console**

 1. Open the AppStream 2\.0 console at [https://console\.aws\.amazon\.com/appstream2](https://console.aws.amazon.com/appstream2)\.